azavea/pwd-unitybar/prototype/Readme.md

 # PWD Unity Bar Prototype

 - js for click handling (jquery ok, bc react component will supersede)
-    - app switcher toggle
+- manage focus
-    - additional actions toggle
+    - inert polyfill?
-    - search field focus
+    - focus-ring polyfill?
 - output (pwd-unity-bar.scss) is single scss file with inline icons and images
 - !default variables
 - elaborate on potential component parameters and what they mean and do